All Saints' Day: Pangangaluluwa and Trick-or-treat

 Though Halloween is usually seen as an American influence, the country's trick-or-treat traditions during Undas are actually much older.
-This tradition was derived from the pre-colonial tradition of pangangaluwa.
-From "káluluwâ" ("spirit double"), it was a practice of early Filipinos, swathed in blankets, going from house to house, and singing as they pretended to be the spirits of ancestors.
-If the owner of the house failed to give biko or rice cakes to the "nangángalúluwâ", the "spirits" would play tricks (such as stealing slippers or other objects left outside the house, or run off with the family's chickens).
+This tradition was derived from the pre-colonial tradition of pangangaluluwa.
+From káluluwâ ('spirit double'), it was a practice of early Filipinos, swathed in blankets, going from house to house, and singing as they pretended to be the spirits of ancestors.
+If the owner of the house failed to give biko or rice cakes to the nangángalúluwâ, the "spirits" would play tricks (such as stealing slippers or other objects left outside the house, or run off with the family's chickens).
 Pangángaluluwâ practices are still seen in some rural areas.

 Cemetery and reunion practices

 During Undas, families visit the graves of loved ones.
 It is believed that by going to the cemetery and offering food, candles, flowers, and sometimes incense, the spirits are remembered and appeased.
 Contrary to common belief, this visitation practice is not an imported tradition.
 Prior to the use of coffins, pre-colonial Filipinos were already visiting burial caves throughout the archipelago as confirmed by research conducted by the University of the Philippines.
 The tradition of atang or hain is also practiced, where food and other offerings are placed at the gravesite.
 If the family cannot visit, a specific area in the house is set aside for ritual offerings.

-The present date of Undas, 1 November, is not a pre-colonial observance but an import from Mexico, where it is known as the Day of the Dead.
+The present date of Undas, November 1st, is not a pre-colonial observance but an import from Mexico, where it is known as the Day of the Dead.
 Pre-colonial Filipinos preferred going to the burial caves of the departed occasionally as they believed that aswáng (monster, half-vampire, half-werewolf beings) would take the corpse of the dead if it was not properly guarded.
 Watching over the body of the dead is called "paglalamay".
 However, in some communities, this paglalamay tradition is non-existent and is replaced by other pre-colonial traditions unique to each community.

-Undas is also seen as a family holiday, where members living elsewhere to their hometowns to visit ancestral graves.
+Undas is also seen as a family holiday, where members living elsewhere return to their hometowns to visit ancestral graves.
 Family members are expected to remain beside the grave for the entire day and socialize with each other to strengthen ties.
 In some cases, family members going to graves may exceed one hundred people.
 Fighting in any form is taboo during Undas.

 Role of children

 Children are allowed to play with melted candles left at tombs, which they form into wax balls.
-The round balls symbolize the affirmation that everything goes back to where it began, as the living will return to dust from whence it came.
+The round balls symbolize the affirmation that everything goes back to where it began, as the living will return to dust whence it came.
 In some cases, families also light candles by the front door, their number equivalent to the number of departed loved ones.
 It is believed that the lights aid the spirits and guide them to the afterlife.

+Sweden

+In Lutheran Sweden, the faithful attend Mass on All Saints Day, in addition to visiting cemeteries to clean the graves of their loves ones, while placing flowers and candles on them.